Staff &board of Directors

 Steep Rock Association is a land trust whose mission is to conserve ecologically and historically significant landscapes in and around Washington, CT and the Shepaug River Valley and to enhance the community’s connection with nature

-Kelly is the latest addition to the Steep Rock Staff.
-She lives happily in Thomaston with her family and plethora of pets.
-She is incredibly excited to come on board and help with some of the amazing work that is done at Steep Rock Association as our new office manager.
+Kelly joined the Steep Rock Staff in 2019 as our office manager.
 Before taking the job here at Steep Rock, Kelly was an office manager at an autobody shop for 10 ½ years and before that worked in customer service for food distribution.
-Kelly does an amazing job treating all people with kindness thanks to her training in customer service and is already picking up new skills here at an incredible pace.
-Outside of work she loves to spend time with her family outside, whether it’s tackling a new trail at one of the Steep Rock preserves, going to the beach, or relaxing by the pool at her house.
+Kelly does an amazing job treating all people with kindness thanks to her training in customer service.
+Outside of work she loves to spend time with her family outdoors, whether it’s tackling a new trail at one of the Steep Rock preserves, going to the beach, or relaxing by the pool at her house.
 Her kids are a huge part of her life with her 17-year-old son and the two daughters she has been blessed with from her fiancé.
 Kelly also loves to cook courtesy of her background in the culinary arts and does charcoal drawings.
 Email Kelly Sarandrea

 Judea Garden Coordinator & Head Gardener